OruamC/OruamC/README.md

 Backend Developer
 -----------------

-I started my career as a Software Developer in 2020, since that, I've been studying about Java and Spring.
+I started my career as a Software Developer in 2020, since that, I've been studying about Java (Spring).
 In my recent jobs a had the opportunity to work with Node and more recently with .NET Core.
-One my goals for this year is to get the AWS Certificates.
+I'm also get a AWs certification on AWS Pratictioner.

-* 🌍  I'm based in Brazil
+Now i'm learning about Angular and starting my journey in the Frontend environment.

-* 🧠  I'm learning More about the spring framework and the new Java features.
-Besides that, I'm also learning more about infrastructure.
+* 🌍  I'm based on Brazil

 ### Skills